jedgroev/SGWebsite/CONTRIBUTING.md

 **Host to-do list:**
 1. Create a new lesson repository inside the [lessons](lessons/) repositories.
 Name it with the date of the lesson, the subject and the person leading it.
 For instance `20190102_Shiny_demo_Joachim`
 2. Create a `README.md` file into that new repository.
-This file should contain:
-  - the author(s) of the lesson
-  - the topic of the lesson
-  - the entrance level for that lesson i.e. "beginner", "false beginner" or "advanced" for instance.
-  - the prerequisites for that lesson (what do people need to know to go through the lesson)
- Full guidelines of a lesson README.md file can be found [here](https://github.com/ScienceParkStudyGroup/studyGroup/blob/gh-pages/README_Lesson_template.md).
+A template is available here: https://github.com/ScienceParkStudyGroup/studyGroup/blob/gh-pages/README_Lesson_template.md
 3. Learning outcome of the one-hour lesson (to be defined together with the teacher)

 We use the [Markdown formatting language](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to format the `README.md` file for every lesson.